sitanshu-cse10/Bank_Application_In_Python/README.md

 # Bank_Application_In_Python

-In this You get To Know About OOPS(especially encapsulation in Python)
+In this You Will get To Know About OOPS(especially encapsulation in Python)

 Installation:
         https://docs.python.org/3/using/windows.html